The road to becoming an entrepreneur can be one filled with uncertainties and challenges.

 Going to business school is an expensive undertaking.
 Some of the questions I get asked are what you can expect to get from the education.
 It is a generalist education and it is important to know if that is going to be valuable for you in the work you want to do.
 For me, it was.
 I was coming from specialist accountancy and that helped me connect a lot of dots.

 Secondly, INSEAD provided me with a network.
-I grew up in a small town in northern England, part of a not particularly well off family.
-I didn't have a network when starting.
+I grew up in a small town in northern England, part of a not particularly well-off family.
+I didn’t have a network when starting.
 Some things are more subtle, like somebody who worked in a place that you would never have dreamt of, whether that’s with a big corporate or pushing boundaries on ideas – it opened my horizons of what could be possible.

-I started going back to the INSEAD campus in 2016-2017, giving talks to current students about my journey as an entrepreneur from INSEAD, how students could maximise their time while in school to test their ideas or see whether entrepreneurship was right for them.
+I started going back to the INSEAD campus in 2016-2017, giving talks to current students about my journey as an entrepreneur from INSEAD, and how students could maximise their time while in school to test their ideas or see whether entrepreneurship was right for them.
 I was then invited to become an EIR and also became an early-stage judge at the INSEAD Venture Competition (IVC).

 In my role as an EIR, it’s all about giving advice and perspective to would-be founders going on their entrepreneurial journey.
 It ranges from giving prospective entrepreneurs real-life coaching about career choices all the way through to providing detailed advice to people who are building products.